[table of contents] [previous] [next]

 F. PROCEDURES FOR RESUBMISSION OF CASES FOR REAPPOINTMENT AS ASSISTANT PROFESSOR, PROMOTION TO ASSOCIATE PROFESSOR WITH TENURE, OR PROMOTION TO FULL PROFESSOR

-The following guidelines for resubmission cover cases that are resubmitted in the next academic year following the original submission of the case.
-If more than one year has elapsed, then an entirely new dossier should be prepared, according to the rules stated elsewhere in the manual, and the earlier dossier need not be submitted.
+The following School guidelines for resubmission cover cases that are resubmitted in the next academic year following the original submission of the case.
+If more than one year has elapsed, then an entirely new dossier should be prepared-(according to the rules stated elsewhere in the manual.).
+When any case is resubmitted, the deliberating committees should be advised of the fact that the case is a resubmission and the basis for the resubmission.
+In addition, in all cases of reconsideration of tenure cases following the mandatory year, the previous dossier must be submitted to the committees for their consideration together with new dossier.

 The following guidelines on resubmission also do not cover cases of grievance regarding violations of procedure.

 Because negative decisions on cases of reappointment, tenure, and promotion are based on factors specific to an individual case, the procedures for resubmission within one year must have some flexibility.
-What follows are guidelines for the preparation of a case for reconsideration by the department, the Personnel committee, and the Provost's Staff Conference.
+What follows are guidelines for the preparation of a case for reconsideration.
 In cases of doubt, the divisional Associate Dean should be consulted.

-After a case has been approved by a department, but is not approved by the Personnel Committee or the Provost's Staff Conference, the standing faculty of a department (adjusted by rank) may choose to resubmit the case if they believe that there is substantial new evidence that could affect the outcome of the decision, whether with regard to teaching or scholarship.
+After a case for promotion has been approved by a department, but is not approved at higher levels, subject to the restrictions indicated by the Provost’s office the standing faculty of a department (adjusted by rank) may choose to resubmit the case if they believe that there is substantial new evidence that could affect the outcome of the decision, whether with regard to teaching or scholarship.

-The faculty must initially vote as to whether they wish to gather new evidence and prepare a new file for resubmission of the case to the Personnel Committee and the Provost's Staff Conference.
+The faculty must initially vote as to whether they wish to gather new evidence and prepare a new file for resubmission.

 If the vote is positive, the department should collect new evidence relevant to the case.
 Possible forms of new evidence might include (but not all may be relevant):